mfoman/flare-compiler/README.md

-# README
+#README

-This is my first compiler, wish my luck! :-)
+This is my first compiler, wish me luck! :-)